cp2k/cp2k/benchmarks/QMMM_ClC/README.md

-# QMMM_ClC
+# QM/MM - ClC

 ## Description

-This benchmark performs of a short QM/MM MD simulation of 5 steps.
+This benchmark performs a short QM/MM MD simulation of 5 steps.
 ClC consists of a (ClC-ec1) chloride ion channel embedded in a lipid bilayer (PDB-ID: 1KPK), which is solvated in water.
 Two variants are included for this system - ClC-19 and ClC-253 which differ only in having respectively 19 and 253 atoms treated quantum mechanically,